Odjit/KindredSchematics/README.md

   - Prevents all tiles in a territory from being dismantled.
 - `.build unlockterritory (territoryIndex)`
   - Allows all tiles in a territory to be dismantled.
+- `.build movelock`
+  - Prevents the tile from being moved.
+- `.build moveunlock`
+  - Allows the tile to be moved.
+- `.build movelockterritory (territoryIndex)`
+  - Prevents all tiles in a territory from being moved.
+- `.build moveunlockterritory (territoryIndex)`
+  - Allows all tiles in a territory to be moved.

 ### Schematic Commands
 - `.schematic list`